 Example: Logical reasoning and pattern recognition tests.

-A finance company might use these tests to assess a candidate’s ability to analyze complex data sets, make logical inferences, and recognize patterns in financial trends, which are critical skills in financial analysis and decision-making.
+A finance company might use these tests to assess a candidate’s ability to analyse complex data sets, make logical inferences, and recognize patterns in financial trends, which are critical skills in financial analysis and decision-making.

 Personality Test